Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Elliptic pre-complexes

 The proof of this theorem is provided in \secref{sec:Construction}, following the construction of the induced elliptic complex.

-In the disrupted case (cf. \defref{def:finite_elliptic_pre_complex}), we have: \begin{theorem}[Neumann Hodge decomposition — disrupted case] In the disrupted case, the result of \thmref{thm:hodge_like_corrected_complex} remains valid, except for the finite dimensionality of $\module^{\alpha_0}_{\NN}$ and the identity \eqref{eq:cohomology_groups} when $\alpha=\alpha_0-1$. \end{theorem}
+In the disrupted case (cf. \defref{def:finite_elliptic_pre_complex}), we have: \begin{theorem}[Neumann Hodge decomposition — disrupted case] In the disrupted case, the result of \thmref{thm:hodge_like_corrected_complex} remains valid, except for the finite dimensionality of $\module^{\alpha_0}_{\NN}$ when $\alpha=\alpha_0-1$. \end{theorem}

 In the context of index theory, we introduce the generalization of the Euler characteristic discussed in \secref{sec:Hodge_intro_NN}: \begin{definition} If $(\bD_{\bullet})$ is a finite $\alpha_0$-elliptic pre-complex, disrupted or not, based on Neumann conditions, then its \emph{Neumann Euler characteristic} is: